on unexpected beauty in photography

 Gursky's new beauty.
 This brings me to the larger point about the deadpan photographers and other photo-conceptualists who might claim to abjure any particular focus on visual aesthetics in their projects and yet still somehow manage to sell a lot of work to private collectors who want something edgily enjoyable to look at on their walls.
-While the stated pretexts for their photographic work are all over the map and often juicelessly academic, their best-selling images are usually those that combine high concept with striking visual impact.
+While the stated pretexts for their photographic work are all over the map and sometimes juicelessly academic, their best-selling images are usually those that combine high concept with striking visual impact.

 Consider, for example, the brilliantly engaging photo-panoramas of the art market’s top earning photographer, Andreas Gursky.
 Gursky has retained the “objective observer” stance of the Becher school, but he stepped away from its unadorned literalism some time ago.
-Now his images of digitally augmented reality give viewers a fresh experience of unexpected beauty by introducing a novel dynamic between image size and image detail.
+Now his images of digitally augmented reality give viewers a fresh experience of unexpected beauty by introducing a novel dynamic between image size and "pictorial density" in the manmade landscapes that interest him; or, as the photographer puts it simply, "between great scale and a huge amount of sharp detail."
 The grand scale and sheer enormousness of his images (some of which are yards high and wide) and their simultaneous ability to summon up uncannily undiminished detail that the plain eye could never ordinarily see from that distance, give viewers a sense of the art space that feels thrilling and unprecedented to them.

 Whether modeling the River Rhine, supermarket shelves, a stock exchange, or an arena concert by Madonna as seen from high overhead, Gursky’s intensely articulated contemporary topographies deliver a god-like sweep and a crowd-pleasing sense of spectacle whose most kindred antecedants, oddly enough, may be the wall-sized 19th century travelogue landscape paintings of Albert Bierstadt and Frederic Church, or perhaps the large-scale history paintings also popular during their times.
 Church knew a thing or two about layering spatial drama atop the recitation of refined details on a massive canvas, and so does Gursky, even if he gets there through digital technique.